basin-dev/continue/docs/docs/walkthroughs/airbyte-plugin.md

 Thoughts
 - Is this a one off thing? would you really write a plugin for this?
 - Is this something that someone could pick up and tweak for their similar situation?
-- Or maybe this plugin is a composed out of a bunch of smaller tasks?
+- Or maybe this plugin is a composed out of a bunch of smaller steps?